ThomasHeb/Jog-for-Estelcam/README.md

 ## Connecting and testing the joystick
 - connect the joystick as shown under wiring
-- uncomment the #define #define _DebugJoystick in the scetch. this enables the debugging of the joystick in the serial monitor
+- uncomment the #define #define _DebugJoystick in the scetch.
+This enables the debugging of the joystick in the serial monitor
 - verify the scetch
 - download the scetch with a short push of the reset button on the Teensy board
 - pressing the joystick will witch on the onboard LED